-4. Recreation and Park Commission NRMP Workshop
+Recreation and Park Commission NRMP Workshops 4.

 The NRMP project team facilitated the RPC public NRMP workshop on July 23, 2020 to provide an overview of the NRMP, including the NRMP status, NRMP Task Force, framework, and preliminary mapping products, to the committee members for feedback.
+A second RPC NRMP workshop was held on March 25, 2021 to allow the commission to give feedback on the public review draft NRMP.